jpowerj/dsan-content/2024-spr-dsan5500/DSAN5500_HW3_Corrections.md

 **DSAN 5500 HW3 Corrections**: (Auto-updated if you use Colab)

 * [*Friday, April 5, 3am EST*]: If you restart your runtime after you've authenticated with `!prefect cloud login`, the code cell for this login will run forever.
-To fix this, you can change the cell containing this `!prefect cloud login` command with the following code:
+To fix this, you can replace the cell containing this `!prefect cloud login` command with the following code:
     ```python
     workspace_result = !prefect cloud workspace ls
     if 'Currently not authenticated' in workspace_result[0]: